hmakelin/gisnav/docs/pages/glossary.rst

     Decorator
         A :term:`Python` decorator function.

+    Deploy
+    Deployment
+        A GISNav deployment consisting of various configurations of :term:`Docker Compose` services depending on deployment type.

     Elevation
         Elevation of the ground surface or :term:`ground track` in any vertical datum or reference level.